Keyboard shortcuts

 secretKey,

-smtp: { selection: 'disabled', value: {} },
+smtp: { selection: "disabled", value: {} },

 T.SmtpValue Type

-The resolved SMTP credentials have this structure:
+The resolved SMTP credentials (returned by sdk.getSystemSmtp()) have this structure:

 interface SmtpValue {

-port: number
+port: number;

-password?: string | null
+password: string | null | undefined;

 }